Diethood » Recipes » Dinner Recipes » Chili Stuffed Poblano Peppers

 • Turn the peppers over and divide up the chili between all the peppers.

-• Top each pepper with remaining cheese.
+• Top each pepper with the remaining shredded cheese.

 Notes